On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations

-\end{definition} In other words, the base $\mathcal{B}(\mathcal{P})$ contains the points in $\Ein^{p-1,p}$ that can be reached in $\vis\mathbb{X}$ by traveling from $x$ via directions orthogonal to $\mathcal{P}$ in $\T_x\X$. \begin{remark} One can more generally define bases of pencils for other flag manifolds, viewed as orbits in the visual boundary.
-In the present paper, the bases of pencil considered will always be in $\Ein^{p-1,p}$. \end{remark}
+In other words, the base $\mathcal{B}(\mathcal{P})$ contains the points in $\Ein^{p-1,p}$ that can be reached in $\vis\mathbb{X}$ by traveling from $x$ via directions orthogonal to $\mathcal{P}$ in $\T_x\X$. \begin{remark} One can more generally define bases of pencils for other flag manifolds, viewed as orbits in the visual boundary.
+In the present paper, the bases of pencil considered will always be in the Einstein universe $\Ein^{p-1,p}$. \end{remark}

 As in \cite{Dav25}, it is useful to distinguish a notion of \emph{regularity} of a pencil.
-Note that in the current paper we consider a single notion of regularity, related to the $G$-orbit $\Ein^{p-1,p}\subset \vis \X$.
+Presently, we consider only a single notion of regularity, related to the $G$-orbit $\Ein^{p-1,p}\subset \vis \X$.